 IMMACULATE CONCEPTION CATHEDRAL

-Palawan Museum is a two-floor museum which showcases archeological findings, ethnological things, and natural exhibits.
+Palawan Museum is a two-floor museum that showcases archeological findings, ethnological things, and natural exhibits.
 The galleries include turtles, corals, traditional tools and stuff of the Tagbanwas’ and other ethnic groups in Palawan, and many more.
-Entrance fee is 50 pesos.
+The entrance fee is ₱50.

 After our visit to the Palawan Museum, we decided to go now to the airport.
 Leaving Palawan was hard for us.
 If money and time were not an issue.
 We will stay and explore more.
 We were captivated by its rich natural resources.
 As a future plan to see Palawan again, We told ourselves to go to Coron someday.